flectra-hq/flectra/doc/reference/javascript.rst

-Testing in Odoo Web Client
+Testing in Flectra Web Client
 ==========================

 Javascript Unit Testing
 -----------------------

-Odoo Web includes means to unit-test both the core code of Odoo Web and your own javascript modules.
-On the javascript side, unit-testing is based on QUnit_ with a number of helpers and extensions for better integration with Odoo.
+Flectra Web includes means to unit-test both the core code of Flectra Web and your own javascript modules.
+On the javascript side, unit-testing is based on QUnit_ with a number of helpers and extensions for better integration with Flectra.

-To see what the runner looks like, find (or start) an Odoo server with the web client enabled, and navigate to ``/web/tests`` This will show the runner selector, which lists all modules with javascript unit tests, and allows starting any of them (or all javascript tests in all
+To see what the runner looks like, find (or start) an Flectra server with the web client enabled, and navigate to ``/web/tests`` This will show the runner selector, which lists all modules with javascript unit tests, and allows starting any of them (or all javascript tests in all